Maria-Fox/FirstFive/readMe.md

 - Thi API is deployed through Heroku and can be interacted with using Insomnia, or another similar service.
 -  To view the frontend repo please visit this [repo](https://github.com/Maria-Fox/FirstFive-Frontend).

+## Note: App is currently being refactored for readability, performance, and visual improvements.
+Come back soon for updates!
+* Tests are also in the process of being refactored.

 ## Tech Stack

 The backend was built using Express, Node, Sequelize, and JSON web tokens.
-Passwords abd encrypted using BCRYPT.
+Passwords and encrypted using BCRYPT.

 ## Utilizing Routes